guildai/guild.ai/pages/packages/mnist.md

-sidenav_title: MNIST
-overview_title: MNIST
+overview_title: gpkg.mnist :: MNIST example
 tags: guild, demo

-# Guild AI MNIST
+# gpkg.mnist

-This package contains logistic regression and CNN models for training with the MNIST dataset.
+`gpkg.mnist` contains logistic regression and CNN models for training with the MNIST dataset.
 These are used primarily for introducing Guild AI and for testing.